 On the 28th of November, a public presentation was organised, Chiara Farinea from IAAC illustrated the project, this was followed by a Roundtable with Jorg Schroder and Emanuele Sommariva from the Leibniz University of Hannover.

 The opening of the APS Exhibition in Barcelona took place in the new building of the Institute for Advanced Architecture of Catalonia on the 13th of November after the Responsive Cities Symposium 2017.

 The exhibition is a selection of best projects included in “State of the Art and Best Practices Collection” and “Implementing technology towards active public space.
-“How to” Guide” publications, developed withing the framework of Active Public Space Project.
-Also visitors can cast a look at the installations carried out during the project in Barcelona, Prague and Vienna (PobleJoc, Air-Move-Sound and Kepos).
+“How to” Guide” publications, developed within the framework of Active Public Space Project.
+Also, visitors can cast a look at the installations carried out during the project in Barcelona, Prague and Vienna (PobleJoc, Air-Move-Sound and Kepos).

 Responsive Cities – Active Public Space Symposium program is online!

 You can find more info at the symposium website:

 Don’t miss the Air – Move – Sound event in Prague on the 15th of August!

 In Pavlova Square from 2:00pm to 8:00 pm with intermediate artist Michal Kindernay we will discuss with the inhabitants of Prague, who are passing through the town every day, about the possibilities of improving the I.P.
 Pavlova Square.
 At the same time we want to inform the public about the movement of people, air quality, and noise in one of Prague’s most polluted places.
 Measured data, processed in comprehensible form, will be communicated through a series of postcards, interactive website and with artistic and social events.